VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 We basically creating a new stack frame on top of the other.
 As we saw earlier every function has a return address, it needs to know where to return once the execution is finished.

-With that particular order so ret address goes immediately after the function call.

 Finding out how *strcpy* function works will help us in order to find out how we can copy our string into some writable memory pointed by us.

 From the C manual we see that strcpy function goes as follows: